jadijadi/lpic1book/content/1024_use_debian_package_management.md

 * apt-get resolved _dependencies_, It knows what is needed to install this package and installs them
 * Debian packages are something.deb

-If you only want a dry-run / simulation:
+If you only want a dry-run/simulation:

 ```text
 apt-get install -s tmux